Advanced Funding SMP (Statutory Maternity Pay)

 This article will inform you about everything you can come across while applying for advance funding SMP from HMRC.
 So, let’s start!

-What Is SMP Advance Funding?
+What Is Statutory Maternity Pay Advance Funding?

 Sometimes, small business owners cannot pay maternity, paternity, or shared parental pay due to the scarcity of cash flows.
 They can apply for SMP funding or advance payment from HMRC in this case.
-The HMRC adjusts the cash flows while repaying these statutory payments in a tax year by managing the PAYE liabilities and the statutory payments to ease the process.

-Although the employers can apply for the SMP themselves, they can also hire the services of an accountant to manage and settle their payments.
+Although employers can apply for the SMP themselves, they can also hire the services of an accountant to manage and settle their payments.

 1. Original MATB1 form